msg-systems/holmes-extractor/README.md

 <a id="improve-performance-of-supervised-document-classification-training"></a>
 ##### 8.3.4 Improve the performance of supervised document classification training

-As long as [embedding-based matching](#embedding-based-matching) is not active, the second step of the [supervised document classification](#how-it-works-supervised-document-classification) procedure repeats a considerable amount of processing from the first step.
+In cases where [embedding-based matching](#embedding-based-matching) is not active, the second step of the [supervised document classification](#how-it-works-supervised-document-classification) procedure repeats a considerable amount of processing from the first step.
 Retaining the relevant information from the first step of the procedure would greatly improve training performance.
 This has not been attempted up to now